 The job of the midsole is to provide cushioning and prevent impacts from sending their shock through to your feet.
-For hiking boots, as well as cycling shoes, stiff midsoles are actually a good thing.
+For hiking boots, stiff midsoles are actually a good thing.
 If you’re treading over a lot of rough ground or any type of uneven surfaces, a stiff boot is actually so much more comfortable.

 Most hiking boot midsoles are made from polyurethane or EVA (ethylene vinyl acetate).
 Polyurethane tends to be stiffer and harder wearing, while EVA is lighter, softer and cheaper.
 Manufacturers can create a varied density of EVA throughout the sole, providing more stiffness in some areas and more flexibility in others.